Boyfriend Material

 TOO DIFFERENT TO MAKE IT WORK?

 I have to admit that at first I thought it was too on the nose.
 I mean, the main character, Luc, is funny in a too-funny way where he turns every single life experience into a joke.
-(Boy, can a relate.)
+(Boy, can I relate.)
 But he does it out of fear that the seriousness of matters will hurt him again.
 (Boy, can I relate.)
 He’s the child of a rock star who abandoned him when he was a baby.
 As a result, he’s spent his whole life hating the man, who ends up back on his doorstep, at the worst possible time for him.

 The book starts with him falling into a ditch, accidentally (not because he’s drunk), and he’s just made a fool out of himself in front of some guy in a club, wearing bunny ears.
 The thing is, that leads to him being in the papers again, painted in a horrible light, and he takes all these instances very clearly a sign that he’s utterly messed up and beyond saving.
 Then comes his boss – of a charity that attempts to save dung beetles – who comes up with the idea of finding an upstanding boyfriend for Luc, so he can look better to the charity’s donors at this Dung Beetle Drive event.

-What I like most about these two is that they’re so messed up that they push the other one away, but then they come back together, inevitably, to talk about what happened.
+What I like most about these two is that they’re so messed up they push the other one away, but then come back together, inevitably, to talk about what happened.
 Which is not exactly how communication should go, but it’s adjacent to it.

 This book is populated by hilarious people who mostly act real, and the romance itself is swoon-worthy for a hardcore romance reader such as myself.
-Now, if you’re a reader of smut, this won’t really do it for you because it’s not that kind of book, but I didn’t mind it, since it was so entertaining and all.
+Now, if you’re a reader of smut, this won’t really do it for you because it’s not that kind of book, but I didn’t mind, since it was so entertaining and all.
 It’s British too, quite British, which again, reminds me of Bridget Jones and Jane Austen and all those other stories we’ve seen a hundred times, but not with a sarcastic fallen from grace son of a rock star who works for dung beetles, or well, I mean for their preservation.

 Reviewed by Violeta Nedkova